alinex/bash-lib/doc/function/choose.md

 With the option `--exit` the additional entry will break by returning `exit`.

-Entry:    `<entry>` := `<string>` | `<key>` "|" `<display>` # whitespace around values are removed TODO >` 10 entries make two columns using mlr display
+Entry:    `<entry>` := `<string>` | `<key>` "|" `<display>` # whitespace around values are removed TODO >` 10 entries make two columns using